Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Approximation for Systems of Fixpoint Equations

 with $\alpha_i$ continuous and strict for each $i \in \interval{m}$ such that $\eta_i = \mu$, then $\prd{\vec{\alpha}} (\vec{s}^C) \leq \vec{s}^A$. \end{theorem}

 \begin{proof} This follows from Lemma~\ref{th:gamma-sys} by duality. \end{proof} \end{toappendix}

 The standard abstract interpretation framework of~\cite{CC:CCVTFP} relies on Galois connections: concretisation functions $\gamma$ are right adjoints, whose left adjoint, the abstraction function $\alpha$, intuitively maps each concrete element in $C$ to its ``best'' overapproximation in $A$.
-When $\langle \alpha, \gamma\rangle$ is a Galois connection, each component determines the other.
-Moreover, $\alpha$ is automatically continuous and strict, while $\gamma$ is co-continuous and co-strict.
-This leads to the following result, where, besides the soundness conditions, we make also explicit the dual conditions that we refer to as completeness conditions.
+When $\langle \alpha, \gamma\rangle$ is a Galois connection, $\alpha$ is automatically continuous and strict, while $\gamma$ is co-continuous and co-strict.
+This leads to the following result, where, besides the soundness conditions, we also make explicit the completeness conditions.